ittia/api-examples-c/src/security/README.md

 % ITTIA DB SQL Security Examples

+Sensitive information must be protected both at rest and in motion with data encryption.
+When an embedded device is deployed in a public space, physical access to removable storage media can expose data if it is not encrypted.
+If a device shares data on a public WiFi network or with other devices on the Internet, unencrypted communications pose a similar risk.

-Embedded applications can secure an ITTIA DB SQL database file with AES encryption and restrict access from remote connections.
+The Security examples show how an embedded application can secure an ITTIA DB SQL database file with AES encryption and restrict access from remote connections.

 # storage_encryption